JoosepAlviste/dotfiles/README.md

 `pyenv` to `~/.zinit/plugins/pyenv---pyenv/` and Pyenv versions will end up in `~/.zinit/plugins/pyenv---pyenv/versions/`.
-This means that if you delete the `~/.zinit/plugins/` folder for whatever reason (debugging, etc.), then your pyenv virtualenvs would also be destroyed (this is bad).
+This means that if you delete the `~/.zinit/plugins/` folder for whatever reason (debugging, etc.), then your Pyenv virtualenvs would also be destroyed (this is bad).
 So, it might make sense to symlink the versions folder so some other folder.
 For example, something like this: `rm -rf ~/.zinit/plugins/pyenv---pyenv/versions && ln -s ~/.pyenv/versions ~/.zinit/plugins/pyenv---pyenv/versions`.